nikki14182/sleep-health/README.md

 Analysis Questions:

-* What factors are negatively impacting quality of sleep?
 * Do high levels of physical activity level impact sleep?
 * How does stress level impact quality of sleep?
 * How did occupation effect quatlity of sleep?
-* How can patients sleep health improve?

 Dataset Source: